 Verify All Details

-Before confirming any transaction on your UPI app, carefully review the amount, the merchant (which will be the ATM bank), and any other relevant details.
+Before confirming any transaction on your UPI-enabled app, carefully review the amount, the merchant (which will be the ATM bank), and any other relevant details.
 A quick double-check can prevent accidental errors that are difficult to rectify later.
+This verification step is crucial because once you authorise with your PIN, the transaction is usually irreversible.

 Check Confirmation Messages

 Keep a record of these messages, perhaps by taking a screenshot, especially if you foresee any potential issues.
 They are invaluable for dispute resolution.
+If your session times out or the scan fails, your app will typically show a failed status, and any debited amount should be reversed.

 What Happens If Something Goes Wrong?

 Even with the best precautions, sometimes things can go awry during a transaction.
-Perhaps the cash wasn't dispensed, but your account was debited, or you suspect fraudulent activity.
+Perhaps the cash was not dispensed, but your account was debited, or you suspect fraudulent activity.
 Knowing the correct steps to take when something goes wrong is just as important as knowing how to perform the withdrawal safely.

 Contact Your Bank

 Most banks have dedicated helplines for digital payment issues, operating 24/7.
 They can initiate an investigation and guide you through the next steps.
+For example, if Pooja from Kolkata experiences a failed transaction, her first call would be to her bank's customer support.

 Report Suspicious Activity

 Prompt reporting is crucial, as it can increase the chances of recovering lost funds and preventing further fraudulent activities.
+Do not delay in reporting any unusual activity, as time is often critical in fraud cases.

 Keep Transaction Records

 Always keep a record of your transaction details, including the transaction ID, date, time, and amount.
-These details are typically available in your UPI app's transaction history and your bank statement.
+These details are typically available in your UPI-enabled app’s transaction history and your bank statement.
 These records are vital evidence if you need to raise a formal dispute.

 Digital records are often sufficient, but a screenshot or a note of the details can be helpful for quick reference.
+Make it a habit to review your transaction history regularly to spot any discrepancies early.

 Understand Dispute Resolution

+If your issue is not resolved by simply contacting your bank, you may need to initiate a formal dispute.
 If your bank fails to resolve the issue within the stipulated time, you can approach the Banking Ombudsman for further assistance.
-The NPCI also provides a dispute resolution mechanism through its official portal.
+The NPCI also provides a dispute resolution mechanism through its official portal, offering a structured process for complaints.

 Staying Safe with Digital Payments